 Officials from AMP/OMEA member communities met with Congressional offices to raise awareness of how federal policy affects municipal electric system customers.

 More than 45 participants from AMP and OMEA member communities attended the rally.
-The AMP/OMEA group represented municipalities in Ohio, Delaware, Pennsylvania, Virginia and West Virginia.
+The AMP/OMEA group represented municipalities in Ohio, Delaware, Pennsylvania, Virginia, West Virginia and Kentucky.

 “The meetings are equally beneficial for lawmakers and key staff who are hearing firsthand from local officials within their districts,” said Jolene Thompson, AMP executive vice president and OMEA executive director.

 The annual APPA Legislative Rally provides a valuable opportunity for public power to directly engage in the legislative process and raise awareness about the issues that affect public power and their customers.
-Specifically, the continued sequestration of Build America Bonds and New Clean Renewable Energy Bonds, increasing transmission costs and regulatory overreach by the Federal Communications Commission regarding pole attachments all have a negative impact on providing electric service to customers.
+Specifically, the continued sequestration of Build America Bonds and New Clean Renewable Energy Bonds, increasing transmission costs and the recently adopted FERC order on PJM’s Minimum Offer Price Rule (MOPR).
+All have a negative impact on providing electric service to customers.

 During the Rally’s Legislative & Resolution Committee meeting on Feb.
-26, APPA members adopted five resolutions.
-AMP/OMEA was the primary sponsor of Resolution 19:05: In support of controlling transmission cost increases, and co-sponsored Resolution 19-03: In support of affirming local control of pole attachments and Resolution 19-04: In support of municipal bond modernization.
+25, APPA members adopted five resolutions.
+AMP/OMEA co-sponsored, along with the Delaware Municipal Electric Corporation, Pennsylvania Municipal Electric Association and Blue Ridge Power Agency, Resolution 20:04: In support of the preservation of Public Power’s ability to self-supply without risk of paying for capacity twice.
 The full listing of resolutions can be viewed at www.publicpower.org.